CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 Reliability

-Reliability is the most important feature you should consider when buying a cycling radar.
+Reliability is the most important feature when buying a cycling radar.

 Cycling radars can give you one of the following four outputs: